nfrechette/sjson-cpp/README.md

 `sjson-cpp` is a C++ library to read and write [Simplified JSON](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_managing_content_sjson_html) files.
 It aims to be minimal, fast, and get out of the way of the programmer.

-By design, the reader/parser does no memory allocations.
+By design, the library does no memory allocations.
 This is in contrast to the [nflibs C parser](https://github.com/niklasfrykholm/nflibs).

 Everything is 100% C++ header based for easy and trivial integration.